-Small business owners and founders of startups have so much to consider when it comes to their business needs.
+Small business owners and founders of startups have a lot to consider when it comes to their business needs.
 On that long list?
-Where to open a small business checking account and other bank accounts.
+When and where to open a small business checking account or a small business savings account.

-Your options are many.
-From traditional banks and credit unions to online, fee-free “neobanks,” there are many possibilities, and each comes with its own set of benefits.
+You have many options.
+From traditional banks and credit unions to online, fee-free “neobanks,” there are many possibilities, and each comes with its own set of pros and cons.

 Since not all banks and banking services are created equal, it’s important to start your search for the ideal bank with a list of what matters to you.

 Then there’s the decision of whether to pay fees or not, because there certainly are free business checking account options to consider.
-These may offer free cash deposits and withdrawals, however, they may have transaction fees if you make over a certain number of transactions each month.
+These may offer free cash deposits and withdrawals, however, they may have transaction fees if you make over a certain number of monthly transactions.

-And finally: do you want a bank that can provide other types of business banking services, such as a business savings account, money market accounts, credit card, or loan products?
+Other banking services may be important to you.
+These may include invoicing, a business savings account or money market account, business debit card or business credit card, or even loan products.
 Do you need services like ACH wire transfers or merchant services?
 You might prefer a bank that can be a one-stop-shop.

 Terms and Rates to Look Out for When Choosing a Bank for Your Business Account